cksdml1014/chanisong/_pages/Projects.md

 - Designed a Cap-remover suitable for various sizes of caps and bottles using 3D vision and 3D CAD.
 - Used Roboguide to simulate 6R FANUC Robots and check if they can remove the caps without interfering with objects nearby.

-Due to corporate confidentiality, detailed results are partially disclosed. **[Cap Remover Automation Result](https://cksdml1014.github.io/chanisong/files/samsung_1st.pdf)**
+Due to corporate confidentiality, detailed results are partially disclosed. **[Slides](https://cksdml1014.github.io/chanisong/files/samsung_1st.pdf)**
 <div style="clear: both;"></div>
 ## Material Classification using tactile sensor Digit
 *Tactile Sensor, ResNet, Pytorch*